24th November 2017

 Investment is key to London’s success.
 Last year, £820 million of the UK’s £936 million FinTech investment went to London alone.
 London’s AI and machine learning companies, in particular, have become hugely attractive to investors, bagging over £207 million in venture capital investment over the last five years.
 Venture capital investment and access to liquid capital markets comprise the recipe for these stunning figures, with such ready investment opening doors for new FinTech startups to grow and succeed.

-4. Policy The UK has long championed innovation and the growth of new enterprise.
+The UK has long championed innovation and the growth of new enterprise.
 Investment schemes such as the SEIS and strong support from the FCA, as well as ardent government backing, including tax incentives, all help foster and encourage FinTech startups.
 This support is arguably the key contributing factor to making London the FinTech hub that it is, perhaps over and above any other factor.

-The role of Machine Learning & AI
+Machine Learning & AI in Fintech

 Additionally, developments in machine learning and AI pose another item to add to the list of success factors for London FinTech.
 Companies such as DeepMind, which was founded in London in 2010, and acquired by Google in 2014, is perhaps the brightest light in the London AI scene, but it is certainly far from alone.
 Without exaggeration, all of FinTech relies on vast pools of data, which is necessarily reliant on sophisticated machine learning systems to be made useful.
 Without AI working at the forefront of FinTech, the thriving industry would scarcely exist.